appCurious/hero-experience/README.md

 * anchors shall have the href attribute populated with text
 * modals shall keep focus until closed
 * when tabbing on the last modal element the focus shall be placed on the element that opened the modal
+* visual cue should be given when an element has focus
+* do not allow focus on hidden / inactive / or elements that are not inteded to be navigated to

 ## Display and Navigation
 ascii art https://github.com/mreinstein/ascii-diagrams